mukoedo1993/DBSCAN_algorithm/README.md

-We choose to apply our applicatons only on the first data file.
 There is not a common CPP library that contains pure DBSCAN method.
+So, I built this project in order to cluster and plot data points using DBSCAN here.
-So, we need some extra refrences here.
-Here, we will need filesystem lib. and dlib lib. here.
+Here, we will need filesystem library(C++17 support), dlib library, and gnuplot here.

 ## References ##
 1: https://github.com/james-yoo/DBSCAN